-These type of properties are not really suited to first-time landlords.
-If you let a larger HMO to a company, you should be aware that if they cancel the tenancy and rent ceases, the mortgage still has to be repaid.
+These types of properties are not really suited to first-time landlords or those lacking HMO experience.
+If you let a larger HMO to a company, you should be aware that if they cancel the tenancy and rent ceases, the mortgage still must be paid.

 - Is property size an issue?

-We deal with lenders who are willing to consider any kind of property.
+We work with lenders who are willing to consider any kind of property.
 If the building is suitable, these lenders do not have a maximum number of bedrooms allowed.